Official State of Rhode Island website

 • This grant will positively impact the applicant’s artistic practice and/or career in clearly identified ways.

-• The work samples provided are relevant, cohesive, and speak to the potential of the artist to advance in their career.
+• The work samples provided are relevant, cohesive, and speak to the potential of the artist to progress in their artistic practice.

-• Applicant demonstrates a clear understanding of and commitment to their craft, both in look and feel and technical skill.
+• Applicant demonstrates a clear understanding of and commitment to their craft, both in look/feel and in technical skill.

 • Up to 10 images.